 How to Choose a Fitting Type

 For ¼” micro-tubing, the choice is easy because there is only one type available and that is barbed.
-For other sizes of tubing, there may be up to 3 choices of fitting styles.
-Those three styles are known as Barbed, Compression and Perma-Loc.
+For other sizes of tubing, there may be up to 4 choices of fitting styles.
+Those four styles are known as Barbed, Compression, Perma-Loc and Drip-Lock.
 Each has its own advantages and disadvantages, which will be explained below.

 Barbed fittings are economical and are easy to use.
 They are available for use with ¼”, ½”, ¾” and a few for 1" tubing sizes.
 Simply push the fitting into an open end of tubing.
 Make sure to push the tubing as far over the fitting as possible.
 That's it!
 In most low pressure drip irrigation systems the sharp barbs hold the fitting in place.
 However, for anyone that has ever tried to push a barbed fitting into cold tubing, they know it can be a struggle.
 If you are going to use barbed fittings, we highly recommend that you put some warm water in a cup (do not use boiling water - it could damage the tubing and burn you) and dunk the end of the tubing in it for approximately 10 seconds before attempting to push in a barbed fitting.
 The warm water temporarily softens the tubing and makes fitting insertion much easier.
 Alternatively, if you are working with ¼” fittings and want a really slick way of inserting them check out our ¼” fitting insertion tool. the So what are the negatives to using barbed fittings?
 As we’ve mentioned, they can be difficult to push into tubing.
-Another drawback is that they are not reusable.
-This means that once you insert them, they cannot be removed and placed elsewhere.
+Another drawback is that they are not generally reusable.
+This means that once you insert them, they are very difficult to remove and be placed elsewhere.
 Anyone that may need to reconfigure their drip system from year to year would not want to use barbed fittings.
 See our selection of Barbed Fittings.